immfri/gui-dab-odrTools/README.md

 ## 3. Save Configuration:
 If the configuration is to be stored, the user selects a folder or create a new one.

+Files (don't rename it) inside project folder:
+* dab.mux: Multiplex Configuration File
+* xxxx.mod: Modulator Configuration File for DabMod (filename equals output-name in dab.mux)
+* dab.sh: Bash-File to start all processes with screen (GUI didn't execute this skript, only the processes without screen)

 ## 4. Execution:
 If the complete configuration is without errors, it can be executed.

+## 5. Monitoring
+The GUI managed all Processes from ODR-Tools.
+If a process crashes or terminates, the user would be informed over a Alert-Window and additionally with E-Mail.

+## 6. Addition
+* Remote Control: TeamViewer, VNC, ...
+* Check ETI-Stream: dablin_gtk (https://github.com/Opendigitalradio/dablin) -> need to create a ETI-File-Output (FIFO) for dablin input.
+* Audio VU-meter: e.g. pavumeter (sudo  apt-get install pavumeter)
+* E-Mail-Log: need configure 'postfix' with exist Mail-Account (https://help.ubuntu.com/community/Postfix) and enter receiver Mail-Address in the GUI

 ## Required:
 * ODR-DabMux	>= v1.1.0